 Our bathroom redesign has been a long time coming!

-The footprint of the bathroom is small, which is why the vanity is more narrow in depth at either ends.
-With the previous vanity you can see how it protruded out to allow enough space for the sink.
+The footprint of the bathroom is small, which is why the vanity is more narrow in depth at either end.
+With the previous vanity, you can see how it protruded out to allow enough space for the sink.

 Despite looking at options of redesigning the layout, the space was so tight and very limiting that we stuck with the original floor plan.
 Hey, it’s worked fairly well for us all these years that at least we were familiar with what we had.

 Below is my CAD drawing.
-The only differences that you would notice from this drawing is that the sink faucet is now wall mounted, which will give us a more updated look because now the vanity will be more streamlined as it will be the same depth from end to end.
+The only difference that you would notice from this drawing is that the sink faucet is now wall-mounted, which will give us a more updated look because now the vanity will be more streamlined as it will be the same depth from end to end.